How to Set SMART Goals

 Specific:

-What exactly do I want to have accomplished?
+What exactly do you want to accomplish?

 Measurable: